Published:

 This is a great way for first-time buyers in Oregon to come up with the funds needed for the down payment on a purchase.

 5. Keep an eye on home prices.
-They’re still rising in most areas.
+They’ll rise in most areas.

-Home prices, on the other hand, continue to rise in most parts of Oregon.
+Home prices, on the other hand, may rise in most parts of Oregon, though at a slow and steady pace.
 And this is something first-time buyers should keep a close eye on, especially those who plan to buy later next year.
-Postponing your purchase until later in 2022 or beyond might mean paying a higher price.
+Postponing your purchase until later in 2026 or beyond might mean paying a higher price.

 Get an Instant Mortgage Rate Quote Today